InTimeTechnologies/in_time_engine/vs_scripts/build_dependencies/build_doc.md

 ```

 # Notes:
+- build_all.bat works when launched through cmd or double clicked.
 - build_dependencies.bat requires the solution directory path to have a trailing '\'
 - In Time Engine x86 intentionally unsuported